dharmik117/edge_to_edge/README.md

 # edge_to_edge

-A customizable Flutter package for enabling edge-to-edge UI on Android.
+A customizable Flutter package for enabling edge-to-edge system UI on Android.
+This makes your app feel more immersive and modern by removing system bar constraints and giving full control over appearance.

+---

-## 🔧 Features
+## ✨ Features

-- Transparent status & navigation bars
+- Transparent **status** and **navigation** bars
-- Customizable icon brightness
-- Toggle top/bottom system overlays
-- Minimal setup
+- Custom **icon brightness** for light/dark content
+- Control visibility of **top** and **bottom overlays**
+- Clean, minimal API — just one function call

+---

 ## 🚀 Getting Started

-### 1. Install

-Add this to your `pubspec.yaml`:

-### 2. Android Setup
+### 1. Android Setup

 Find where this style is defined in your_app/android/app/src/main/res/values/styles.xml.
 There, add the following attribute to the style: